Bonaire Sabal Palm Park

 4. Recreation/Education (Construction of paths, information signs and opening up Sabal park)

 The Bonaire Sabal Palm Park is comissioned by the Bonaire Island government and funded trough the Nature and Environmental Policy Plan (NEPP/NMBP).
 The NEPP is an integrated plan for land and water in the Caribbean part of the Netherlands.
+More information can be found on this website.

 “In the case of the S. lougheediana, the seedlings and young palms are particularly vulnerable.”